 Where a satisfactory HRA, completed or adopted by the competent authority, concludes no adverse effect of a proposal on the integrity of the site Natural England will review the proposal.
-Further information on carrying out an HRA as a competent authority can be found on the GOV.UK website.

 The Stodmarsh designated sites are important principally for wetland habitats and the rare and special wildlife they support.
 As an NNR, Stodmarsh is also special for people and their access to nature.
 The wetlands, in particular the lake habitats, rely on a high quality of water and stable water levels.
 Some of the lakes are currently impacted by an excess of both nitrogen and phosphorus and are not achieving the required standard to support their favourable condition.

 Natural England has provided your Authority and other relevant local planning authorities with advice on a short-term solution for new developments to avoid impacts on the Stodmarsh designated sites, through achieving ‘nutrient neutrality.’
-A copy of this advice, the ‘Nutrient Neutral Methodology’, has been provided to your Authority.
+A copy of this advice, the ‘nutrient neutral methodology’, has been provided to your authority.
 It includes associated guidance on undertaking nutrient neutrality calculations.
-Please note that this methodology is one proposed solution and Local Authorities are encouraged to develop / explore alternative options.
-Your Authority will also be aware of case law decisions regarding the assessment of elements of a proposal aimed towards mitigating adverse effects on designated sites and the need for certainty that mitigating measures will achieve their aims.
+Please note that this methodology is one proposed solution and local authorities are encouraged to develop/explore alternative options.
+Your authority will also be aware of case law decisions regarding the assessment of elements of a proposal aimed towards mitigating adverse effects on designated sites and the need for certainty that mitigating measures will achieve their aims.
 Assessing and mitigating all the nutrients from a development is a means of ensuring that development does not add to existing nutrient burdens.

 This methodology has been developed to enable development to proceed without adverse impacts to water quality at the above sites and is for all types of development in the Stour Valley catchment (described in figure 1 and appendix 1 of Natural England’s November 2020 advice on nutrient neutrality) that would result in a net increase in population served by a wastewater system.
 This includes new homes, student accommodation, tourism attractions and tourist accommodation.
 Other commercial development, not involving overnight accommodation, will generally not be included unless it has other (non-sewerage) water quality implications.